bsolomon1124/misc/azure/azure_notes.md

 - **Public cloud**: All hardware is provided by the cloud provider
     - Cheap and scalable
-- **Private cloud**: Cloud environment hosted in your own datacenter, offering simulation of public cloud to users in your organization
+- **Private cloud**: Cloud environment hosted in your own data center, offering simulation of public cloud to users in your organization
     - More control, but organization is responsible for purchase and maintenance
 - **Hybrid cloud**: Combines public and private clouds, allowing you to run your applications in the most appropriate location
     - Example: Host a website in the public cloud and link it to a highly secure database hosted in your private cloud